zzhangjii/learning-library/workshops/goldengate/LabGuide200.md

 - Our target data configuration for 12c Pluggable Database (schema amer)
 - USes GGCS (not on-premise OGG) with Integrated Replicat

-- Open a terminal window on the OGG Compute image and ssh to GGCS:
+- Open a terminal window on the OGG Compute image and ssh to GGCS (substituting your own GGCS IP):
 	- **SSH to GGCS:** `ssh -i /home/oracle/Desktop/GGCS_Workshop_Material/keys/ggcs_key opc@129.156.125.56`
 	- **Switch to user oracle:** `sudo su - oracle`
 	- **Start a gg command shell:** `ggsci`